Forms may not be as hip as Teams at the moment, but it sure is a cool tool, sometimes even cooler than I thought!

 Some time ago we introduced the Microsoft365 F3-license into our organization.
 I work in a health care organization and the majority of our staff is providing care and counseling to our clients and patients.
 They work mostly with the official patient/client data application.
 They do not use Office365 heavily.

-The F3-license differs in the following aspects from the E3 or E5 license used in larger and more office-based organizations.
-(See also Marijn Somers’ post on this topic)
+The F3-license differs in some aspects from the E3 or E5 license used in larger and more office-based organizations, for instance:

 No desktop apps – it is all online